-* Draw- it doesn't need to be a masterpiece just scribble away
+- Do some drawing.
+It doesn't need to be a masterpiece, just scribble away!

-* Sometimes it helps to write down how you're feeling- if someone has made you angry write them a 'no send' letter.
-These are letter which, like it says on the tin, means you don't send them.
-Perhaps if you could write a letter to your younger self- tell them how you've learnt to deal with different situations in a positive way.
+- Sometimes it helps to write down how you're feeling.
+If someone has made you angry, why not write them a 'no send' letter.
+These are letters which, like it says on the tin, means you don't send them.
+Perhaps you could even write a letter to your younger self and tell them how you've learnt to deal with different situations in a positive way?

 - Speak to a friend or someone in your family if you can.

 - And remember... you are stronger than the negative thoughts, the urges, and the situations you find yourself in.
 Keep going.